kubrey/node-geoservice/README.md

    });
   ```

-  `result` is an object containing these properties:
+  `result` is an object containing these geo-properties:
   - city
   - countryCode
   - countryName